ABOUT THE RESIDENCY

 We are situated midway between Florence and Rome, and we are even closer to Assisi, Siena, Perugia, Todi, Spoleto and many other fascinating cities.

 The ACI residency is for established and emerging artists and writers who need uninterrupted time to focus on their work in an incredibly conducive environment.
-In addition, it is particularly useful for university faculty seeking to apply for research funding from their home institution, for public or private school educators seeking to immerse themselves in their in art or writing for a period of time in Italy during the summer, and for those who are returning to their work after career and/or family obligations.
+In addition, it is particularly useful for university faculty seeking to apply for research funding from their home institution as well as public or private school educators seeking to immerse themselves in their in art or writing for a period of time in Italy during the summer.
 Applicants must be at least 18 years old and there is no upper age restriction.
-2018 resident range in age from 20 to over 70 years of age.
+2022 residents ranged in age from 21 to over 70 years of age (as parts of our facility ar e more than 500 years old and include stairs, gravel walkways, etc., individuals with mobility issues should contact the artistic director to discuss their individual situation before applying).

 Participants may bring a spouse who is not an artist or writer for an additional fee.

-View toward the grounds and Castle from the hillside
+View toward the grounds and Castle from the Corciano hillside

-CORCIANO is a quiet, perfectly preserved medieval hill town in the Umbrian countryside of central Italy.
-Because of its' central location, regular public transportation and easy access to the railway/bus stations of Perugia, Corciano is a perfect base from which to see the rest of Italy.
+CORCIANO, is a quiet, hill town in the Umbrian countryside of central Italy.
+The medieval town center is one mile from our facilities.
+Because of its' central location, regular public transportation to the railway/bus stations of nearby Perugia, Corciano is a perfect base from which to see the rest of Italy.
+There is a bus stop 50 yards from the facilities, and telephone cab service is also avaialble.

 Start by doing what is necessary; Then do what is possible; and suddenly you are doing the impossible.